Tushar4059x/Shiftora-website/content/blog/email-automation-ultimate-guide.md

 ### Need Help Implementing?

 Email automation should be easy, but doing it well takes expertise.
-ScaletrailAI helps businesses implement comprehensive email automation that:
+ShiftoraAI helps businesses implement comprehensive email automation that:

 - Reduces email time by 50%+
 - Never drops important messages